 Google Drive Data Source

-The Google Drive Data Source is a specialized component designed to index files and folders stored within Google Drive into a designated SearchBlox collection.
-This integration allows users to seamlessly search across their documents, spreadsheets, presentations, and other files stored in Google Drive directly from within SearchBlox.
+The Google Drive Data Source lets you index files and folders from Google Drive into a SearchBlox collection, allowing you to search documents, spreadsheets, presentations, and other files directly from SearchBlox.

 Configuring SearchBlox

-Before using Google Drive Data Source, install SearchBlox successfully, then create a Custom Collection.
+Before using the Google Drive Data Source, make sure SearchBlox is installed and a Custom Collection is created.

 Configuring Google Drive